shravank00/twitter_clone/README.md

 * User Authentication: Users can sign up, log in, and log out securely.

+* User Profile: Users can update their profile.
+They can add profile image.

-* Tweet Creation: Users can create new tweets with a maximum character limit.
+* Tweet Creation: Users can create new tweets.

-Tweet Viewing: Users can view their own tweets and tweets from users they follow.
+* Tweet Viewing: Users can view their own tweets and tweets from other users.

 * Follow/Unfollow: Users can follow and unfollow other users to see their tweets in their feed.